My Own Timeline of Protest

 As a long time wellness foodie, chef and cookbook author I’m quite concerned about this comment and have stood up and against Monsanto for 30 years.
 Saturday May 24th 2014, fifty nations protested in 400 marches.
 I joined the march in Perth, WA with Freedom Foods and my new country.

 This is my journey…1967–1985 Disneyland Adventure thru Inner Space

-Evil Monsanto: A timeline of crimes against food and humanity…
+Evil Monsanto: Crimes against food and humanity…

 “Contamination of the world’s food supply is said to be inevitable”

 The only free ride at Disney was sponsored by the Monsanto Company, horrifically known as the maker of such products as the DDT weed killer, Round Up.
 I was a teen and the whole ride was creepy with the Mighty Monsanto Microscope peering down at you with a Big Brother-like eyeball.
 The voice and tone of the scientist explaining microns, neutrons and atoms sounded surreally sinister.
 After a short ride we had to file out along a seemingly endless passage of ads filled with images of happy smiling people in wheat fields and on tractors to eating some ‘Kleenex-Wonder bread’ on a plate with a proud Betty Crocker mom in the background.
 I thought it was all as phony as a two dollar bill.